roberddd/batchgenie/docs/index.md

     - Metadata Adjustment: Easily adjust metadata in the Asset Browser, allowing batch additions of description, license, copyright, and author.
     - Move Asset: Organize your Assets efficiently by moving them to the correct Asset Catalogs with a single click, without having to open each individual Asset Blend file.
     - Load previews from disk:  Directly load custom asset preview images from a specified directory.
+    - Pack Textures: Easily pack textures for assets in the Asset Browser with a single click.
     - Plus a few other small utilities!